storyblok/storyblok-astro/README.md

 ### Options

 When you initialize the integration, you can pass all [_@storyblok/js_ options](https://github.com/storyblok/storyblok-js#features-and-api).
-For spaces created in the United States, you have to set the `region` parameter accordingly `{ apiOptions: { region: 'us' } }`.

 ```js
 // Defaults